Automaticity of uniformly recurrent substitutive sequences: Proof of Theorem

 Let $\mathcal{A}$ and $\mathcal{B}$ be alphabets.
 A \textit{morphism} is a map $\varphi\colon \mathcal{A}\rightarrow \mathcal{B}^*$ that assigns to each letter $a\in\mathcal{A}$ some finite word $w$ in $\mathcal{B}^*$.
 A morphism $\varphi$ is \textit{nonerasing} if $|\varphi(a)|\geq 1$ for all $a\in\mathcal{A}$.
 A morphism $\varphi$ is \textit{of constant length} $k$ if $|\varphi(a)|=k$ for each $a\in \mathcal{A}$.
 A \textit{coding} is a morphism of constant length 1, i.e.\ an arbitrary map $\tau\colon \mathcal{A}\rightarrow \mathcal{B}$.
 If $\mathcal{A}=\mathcal{B}$, we refer to any morphism $\varphi$ as \textit{substitution}.
 A morphism $\varphi\colon \mathcal{A}\rightarrow \mathcal{B}^*$ induces natural maps $\varphi\colon \mathcal{A}^{\mathbf{N}}\to \mathcal{B}^{\mathbf{N}}$ and $\varphi\colon \mathcal{A}^{\mathbf{Z}}\to \mathcal{B}^{\mathbf{Z}}$; in the latter case, the map is given by the formula where the dot indicates the 0th position.
 For a substitution $\varphi\colon \mathcal{A}\rightarrow \mathcal{A}^*$, a sequence $x$ in $\mathcal{A}^{\mathbf{N}}$ or in $\mathcal{A}^{\mathbf{Z}}$ is called a \textit{fixed point of} $\varphi$ if $\varphi(x)=x$.
 A two sided fixed point $x$ is said to be \textit{admissible} if the word $x_{-1}x_0$ appears in $\varphi^n(a)$ for some $a\in\mathcal{A}$ and $n\geq 1$.

 Let $k\geq 2$.
 A (one-sided or two-sided) fixed point of a substitution (resp.\ substitution of constant length $k$) is called a \textit{purely substitutive} (resp.\ \textit{purely} $k$-\textit{automatic}) sequence.
-A sequence is \textit{substitutive} (resp.\ $k$-\textit{automatic}) if it can be obtained as the image of a purely substitutive (resp.\ purely $k$-automatic) sequence under a coding.
-It is easy to see that a two-sided sequence $(x_n)_{n\in\Z}$ is substitutive (resp.\ $k$-automatic) if and only if the one-sided sequences $(z_n)_{n\geq 0}$ and $(z_{-n})_{n<0}$ are substitutive (resp.\ $k$-automatic) (this follows e.g.\ from (the proof of) \cite[Lemma 2.10]{BKK}; note that in \cite{BKK} a two-sided substitutive sequence is \emph{defined as} a two-sided sequence $x$ such that the one-sided sequences $(x_n)_{n\geq 0}$ and $(x_n)_{n<0}$ are substitutive).
-We recall that for all $n\geq 1$, a sequence $x$ is $k$-automatic if and only if it is $k^n$-automatic \cite[Theorem 6.6.4]{AlloucheShallit-book}, and that all periodic sequences are $k$-automatic with respect to any $k\geq 2$ \cite[Thm.\ 5.4.2]{AlloucheShallit-book}.
+A sequence is called \textit{substitutive} (resp.\ $k$-\textit{automatic}) if it can be obtained as the image of a purely substitutive (resp.\ purely $k$-automatic) sequence under a coding.
+It is easy to see that a two-sided sequence $(x_n)_{n\in\Z}$ is substitutive (resp.\ $k$-automatic) if and only if the one-sided sequences $(z_n)_{n\geq 0}$ and $(z_{-n})_{n<0}$ are substitutive (resp.\ $k$-automatic); this follows e.g.\ from (the proof of) \cite[Lemma 2.10]{BKK}.
+For all $n\geq 1$, a sequence $x$ is $k$-automatic if and only if it is $k^n$-automatic \cite[Theorem 6.6.4]{AlloucheShallit-book}, and that all periodic sequences are $k$-automatic with respect to any $k\geq 2$ \cite[Thm.\ 5.4.2]{AlloucheShallit-book}.